-Ovarian cancer is the fifth leading cause of cancer death in women in the United States per the American Cancer Society’s estimate for 2020 accounting for 1 in 20 cancer-related deaths.
+Ovarian cancer is the fifth leading cause of cancer death in women in the United States.
+It also accounts for 1 in 20 cancer-related deaths.
+Women who have it are usually diagnosed between the ages of 55 and 64.

 Barriers to Early Diagnosis